hammerheim-game/hammerheim-rules/5-warbands.md

 roll for each item separately, apart from the gold crowns, which are always automatically found.
 For example, roll to see if you find any wyrdstone – you need a 5+ to find it.
-Then roll to see if you find the armour, and so on.
+Then roll to see if you find the armor, and so on.
 This can make the chest a very valuable acquisition – however, it could also mean that your warband has risked death for only three gold crowns!